boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 --- abstract

-   5G slicing is a feature that was introduced by the 3rd Generation Partnership Project (3GPP) in mobile networks.
-This feature covers slicing requirements for all mobile domains, including the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).
+   Slicing is a feature that was introduced by the 3rd Generation Partnership Project (3GPP) in mobile networks.
+Realization of 5G slicing implies requirements for all mobile domains, including the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).